 - Adequate Funding and Targeted Incentives

 The crux of problems with funding and targeted incentives is that these societal issues and determinants are difficult to measure.
 It is a risk to switch from volume to a value-based model, but it’s a risk that’s worth it.
-Population health programs have the potential to “bend the cost curve,” but it cannot happen without adequate funding, correctly targeted incentives set by the CMS, and the proper investment in the right technologies to enable the transformation.
+Population health programs have the potential to “bend the cost curve,” but it cannot happen without adequate funding, correctly targeted incentives set by the CMS, and the proper investment in the right technology in hospitals to enable the transformation.

 - Care Coordination